-Here are some of the test case scenarios for a password reset for the outlook mail platform.
+Here are some test case scenarios for a password reset for the outlook mail platform.
 As you can see, I have attached the images for each test scenario.
-The tests mentioned here are limited, and you can add them and expand depending on your choice.
+The tests mentioned here are limited; you can add and expand them depending on your choice.